/fləˈɡræntɪ dɪˈlɪktəʊ/ – Phrase

 Definition: quả tang, ngay khi phạm tội.

-A more throughout explanation: “Flagrante delicto” is a Latin term used in legal contexts to refer to the situation where someone is caught in the act of committing a crime.
+A more thorough explanation: “Flagrante delicto” is a Latin term used in legal contexts to refer to the situation where someone is caught in the act of committing a crime.
 It is often used to describe a person who is caught red-handed or in the very act of committing an offense.

 Example: The suspect was caught in flagrante delicto, with stolen goods in his possession, leading to his immediate arrest by the police.